 Where to rent

-Inside each of the Disney theme parks and in Downtown Disney, you can rent strollers for the day.
+Inside each of the Disney theme parks and in Disney Springs, you can rent strollers for the day.
 Once you arrive, head to one of these locations to rent a stroller:

 - Magic Kingdom Locations